-For details on the removal method, refer to Maintenance: 3.4 Base Connector Plate.
+For details on the removal method, refer to Maintenance: 3.4 Base Connector Box.

-(2) Remove the maintenance plate.
+- (2) Remove the maintenance plate. - (3) Disconnect the connectors X110 and X11.

 To disconnect the X110 connector, pull it out while pushing the projection next to the connector.